There are different types of super contributions and different limits for how much you can contribute. Here’s a quick breakdown.

 Other rules regarding super caps

-• If you exceed super contribution caps, additional tax and penalties may apply.
+• If you exceed super contribution caps, additional tax and penalties might apply.

 • If you’re 55 or over, you may be able to make a voluntary downsizer contribution to your super of up to $300,000, using the proceeds from the sale of your main residence, regardless of your work status, super balance, or restrictions that otherwise apply (more on this below).